Cathgao/HeartBeatQuest/READMEs/ModsBeforeFridayGuide/BLE.md

 > [!NOTE]
 > **PAIRING vs. BLUETOOTH PERMISSION**
-> If you only turn on Bluetooth permission, the mod will probably work — but only with **paired** Bluetooth devices.
+> If you only turn on Bluetooth permission in MBF, the mod will works — but only with **paired** Bluetooth devices.
 > If you follow this guide, the mod will be able to connect your HR device without pairing.
 This is the recommended setup.
 > **Please unpair your heart rate device from your Quest's OS if you follow this guide.
 No pairing is needed.**